Timmmm/timmmm.github.io/curl-vulnerabilities-rust/index.md

 Rewriting programs in Rust has become [a bit of a meme](https://transitiontech.ca/random/RIIR) and one program that has been discussed a lot is [cURL](https://curl.haxx.se/).

-The first time people suggested rewriting cURL in Rust, the main author Daniel Stenberg wrote [an article about why cURL is written in C and wouldn't rewrite it in Rust](https://daniel.haxx.se/blog/2017/03/27/curl-is-c/).
+The first time people suggested rewriting cURL in Rust, the main author Daniel Stenberg wrote [an article about why cURL is written in C and wouldn't be rewriten in Rust](https://daniel.haxx.se/blog/2017/03/27/curl-is-c/).
 It includes this section:

 > **C is not the primary reason for our past vulnerabilities**
 >